When to plant Beets in Cedar County, MO

 Cedar County, Missouri is in USDA Hardiness Zone 6b.
 The average last spring frost is April 8 and first fall frost is October 26.

-Cedar County County sits in USDA Zone 6b.
+Cedar County sits in USDA Zone 6b.
 Beets grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Beets grow in Cedar County County's climate?
+Can Beets grow in Cedar County's climate?

 Your Cedar County Garden Planner — Free